We are shining light on the impacts of hearing loss on children and their families. We are making the invisible visible.

 Soon paperwork began, applications were submitted, and Beginnings SC was officially born in January of 2012.
 Cara and Mary jokingly talk about those first meetings with Beginnings in North Carolina and how their staff likely didn’t realize how motivated Cara and Mary were to get things moving.
 At the second meeting with Beginnings in NC, Cara and Mary arrived with their plans on how/where to seek out funders, office space possibilities, and decreased work schedules.
 Another running joke is a well-respected mentor (who is still serving on the Beginnings SC Board) said that starting a SC Beginnings was “a lofty goal.”
 They both replied “Challenge accepted!” and never looked back.

 They can reflect now and recall how there wasn’t any way they could have stayed in those former roles (while worthwhile and important) because they felt like they were repeatedly putting band aids on gaping wounds, when they really wanted to find the source of the cut.

-Four years later and over 150 families referred, Beginnings SC is now a team of three women working tirelessly and using their love of learning, zest for life, curiosity, and (often most importantly) humor to renew hope for families.
+Four years later and over 150 families referred, Beginnings SC is now a team of women working tirelessly and using their curiosity and (often most importantly) humor to renew hope for families.
 Beginnings SC is thrilled you want to learn more about why they started Beginnings SC, and they hope you’ll visit again often to see what they’re up to next.